 I bought an outdoor rug from Dunelm made from recycled plastic straws.
 Unfortunately this is no longer available from Dunelm, but you can get one from eBay here.

 And with a few more finishing touches (not forgetting the drinks of course!).
 I have an instant garden bar area.

 The faux cactus on the left was from Abigail Ahern.
 It’s no longer available, but there are other plants available in her range.
-The artificial cactus on the right was from Next.
+The artificial cactus on the right was from Next (unfortunately no longer available).
 The mini garden of succulents was from Lidl.